 Jim Corporation is selling Television Sets across Retail and large scale corporations.
 All the T.V. sets come with a 1-year warranty, whereby Jim Corporation shall replace or repair the T.V. in case of any fault.

-During the next year, Jim Corporation had to serve several of their T.V. sets ended up costing the firm $7,500.
-This amount of repair is not recorded as another expense since it was already considered when the sale was recorded in the previous year.
+During the next year, Jim Corporation had to serve several of their T.V. sets and end up costing the firm $7,500.
+This amount of repair did not record as another expense as it was already considered the previous year when the sale was recorded.
 Instead, the account of liability is further reduced by $7,500, and the inventory account is reduced accordingly.